Artificial sweeteners may have unintended effects on the body and the biosphere, so it is worth looking into natural sugar alternatives.

 Effects on the body

 In addition to looking at how the biosphere could be negatively impacted, studies are currently being done to assess the actual health benefits of certain sweeteners.
-Evidence points to the idea that artificial sweeteners are contributing to the obesity epidemic.
+Evidence points to the idea that artificial sweeteners are contributing to the increase in obesity.
 When a person eats an additive sweetener, the brain thinks that the body is taking in real sugar, which triggers the release of insulin.
 The insulin response is powerful because the fake sugar is 200–600 times sweeter than natural plant sugars (sucrose).
 Insulin is responsible for an increase in appetite, so this extra insulin response can cause the person to eat in excess.

 Alternatives to artificial sweeteners